-512-bit instruction mnemonics in AVX-512CD that are not AVX/AVX2 promotions include:
+512-bit instruction mnemonics in AVX-512CD that are not Intel AVX or AVX2 promotions include:

 VPBROADCASTM Broadcast from opmask register to vector register.

 VPCONFLICTD/Q Detect conflicts within a vector of packed 32/64-bit integers.

 VPLZCNTD/Q Count the number of leading zero bits of packed dword/qword elements.